mark-fajardo/dr-kid/README.md

 # Dr. Kid: First Aid and Hazard Calamity
-App that will help the Kids learn some of the First Aid Actions during specific events.
+App that will help the Kids learn some of the necessary First Aid Actions during specific events.

 ### Version 1.0.0
 `Added`